AnjaliDeviMehra/project-management/README.md

 ### User Profile

 Who will use your app?
 How will they use it?
 Any special considerations that your app must take into account.
-:- This application will be used by project managers and team members keep track of their ongoing projects.
+:- This application will be used by project managers and team members to keep track of their ongoing projects.

 ### Features

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.
-:-This app will include following functionality
+:-This app will include the following functionality

 1. Login
 2. Signup
 3. Project creation
 4. create and assign a task
 5. Display tasks
-6. Updating the status of a ongoing task
+6. Updating the status of an ongoing task

 ### Tech Stack